ChristopheP96/Workout-buddy---App/readme.md

   7. Creator.
   8. Current attendees.

-- **Attend work** - As a user I want to be able join to workouts so that the organizers can count me in.
+- **Attend workouts** - As a user I want to be able join to workouts so that the organizers can count me in.

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.